overtane/udacity-carnd-p3/README.md

 Also regularisers were removed, because those seem to have no effect to the trained model.
 Same was with pooling layer.

+Also (3,1,1) input layer was tested.
+This should have been helped with colour images to detect the best color plane by the network.
+But the layer did not improve the performance of this network.

 The final CNN corresponds quite closely to the original from NVIDIA.
 The input is different, because I used monochromatic images.
 The model used mean squared error as loss function, and Adam optimiser with default learning rate as starting point.